kal3bo/All-Repairs-Co-VR/README.md

 - Virtual Reality BP: VR Blueprints used in the user interaction.
 - VR Assembling: Blueprints for assemble interaction.
 - Widgets: Canvas and UX.
-- Oculus Audios Source Settings: Settings for spatial audio (plugin needed)
+- Oculus Audio Source Settings: Settings for spatial audio (plugin needed)
     - For more information on how to implement Oculus Spatial Audio please visit: [Oculus Spatial Audio](https://developer.oculus.com/documentation/unreal/audio-osp-ue/)

 ### **Project Organization**